The Environment and Climate Change Law Review: Chile

 The generation, transport and elimination of waste, whether hazardous or not, must be reported through the RETC web platform.
 The statutes mentioned include provisions governing the handling of waste generated, and not providing any mechanisms to encourage waste minimisation, recycling or recovery.

-Law No. 20,290 about extended producer responsibility and recycling promotion enacted in 2016 aims to include an economic instrument for waste management seeking to reduce waste generation and increase recovery.
-The MMA will gradually set goals for waste generation and recovery26 and compliance to be overseen by the SMA.
+Law No. 20,290 about extended producer responsibility and recycling promotion enacted in 2016 aims to include an economic instrument for waste management seeking to reduce waste generation and increase recovery of products that are designated as priority due to their size, hazardous characteristics or the presence of exploitable components.
+Priority products are lubricating oils, electric and electronic equipment, packaging and containers, tires and batteries.
+The MMA will gradually set goals for waste generation and recovery27 and compliance to be overseen by the SMA.
+To date, the MMA has set collection goals for tires (SD No. 8/2019) and for packaging and containers (SD No. 12/2020), but the collection goal for lubricating oils is still under process (Exempt Resolution No. 1296/2020).

 v Contaminated land